 a case note from elsewhere;

-information that is not directly related to the identified disability;
+Information that is not directly related to the identified disability;

-information that is not relevant to VR services; or
+Information that is not relevant to VR services; or

-details of a customer's Computerized Criminal History (CCH).
+Details of a customer's Computerized Criminal History (CCH).

 When there is potentially sensitive information that is relevant to the identified disability or VR services, VR staff should consult with the VR Supervisor prior to including this information in a case note in RHW to ensure that it is appropriate to do so.